scs1cd/ISSI/README.md

 #### Useful scripts

-An aptly named folder called useful_scripts contains ... some useful scripts. `eos_setup_model.py` sets up self-consistent model parameters using Tilio's EOS and is used by the code in `meeting_solutions`. `rivoldini_eos.py` is a simple python script that can be run to print out all quantities calculated by Tilio's EOS code (specify P/T/S conditions at the top of the file).
+An aptly named folder called `useful_scripts` contains ... some useful scripts. `eos_setup_model.py` sets up self-consistent model parameters using Tilio's EOS and is used to produce the range of solutions in `meeting_solutions`. `rivoldini_eos.py` is a simple python script that can be run to print out all quantities calculated by Tilio's EOS code (specify P/T/S conditions at the top of the file).
 Finally, for those less interested in using python, `write_txt_files.py` takes one of the .pik output files and writes some of the more commonly needed variables to txt files.
 Use by calling the script from the command line, giving the .pik file as input (e.g. `python write_txt_files.py example.pik`)